Lioo7/Final-Project/README.md

 <br>6.
 To initialize the database, run the command: `python sql_Initialization.py`.
 <br>7.
 Start the server by navigating to the server directory and running the command: `python app.py`.
 <br>8.
 On a new terminal, start the client by navigating to the client directory and running the command: `npm start`.
 <br>9.
-Open the client-side application in your web browser.
+Open the client-side application in your web browser: `http://localhost:5000`.
 <br>10.
 You're ready to actively participate in the budget voting process!

 ## Testing